Introduction to IP Addresses

 What is an IP Address?

-Think of it as your device's "digital fingerprint" or home address on the internet.
+Think of it as your device's "digital fingerprint" or the logical endpoint for all packets traversing the global substrate.

-Just like your home address helps mail carriers deliver packages, an IP address helps data packets find their way to your device across the internet.
+Just like a physical address facilitates the delivery of cargo, an IP address ensures that encrypted data packets precisely resolve to your device across the interconnected mesh of the internet.

 IPv4 vs IPv6